 Then EAC discovered (Sept 10, 2014) that the government allowed clearcutting on an environmentally sensitive area of the recently acquired Bowater Mersey lands.
 This resulted in a review of the incident, and a report was issued in January of 2015.
+(There has been other followup- see Panuke.)
 The report included a recommendation for government to expand FSC certification to all Crown lands in the province.

 The government said it would maintain and expand FSC certification on publicly owned Crown lands, acknowledging FSC as the “gold standard” for forest certification.
 But on March 1, 2016, the government did a complete flip-flop on FSC certification, adopting instead the much weaker Sustainable Forestry Initiative (SFI) certification system.